Kieranheiberg/K-BOT/K-Bot/README.md

 #### Hardware
 1. If LED blinking, flickering or inconsistent:
   - Take off case and make sure wires connecting LED to red LabJack device is not being bent akwardly by the case
   - Verify wires connected correctly.
-Bold is LED terminal and [ ] is the LabJack device terminal name.
+Formatting below is **Bold** = LED terminal and [ ] = LabJack device terminal name.
     - **Negative** ->  [FI06]
     - **Positive** -> [GND]
 2. If receiving a constant OD value:
   - Ensure that the wires connecting to the photosensor are secure.
 If loose use screwdriver to tighten corresponding screw terminal.
-  - Verify wires are connected correclty.
-Bold is photosensor port name and [ ] is the LabJack device terminal name.
+  - Verify wires are connected correctly.
+Formatting below is **Bold** = LED terminal and [ ] = LabJack device terminal name.
     - **VCC** to [VS]
     - **GND** to [GND]
     - **OUT** to [AIN0].
-  - Use LJControlPanel to see voltage values at each ports and veridy they are accurate (LJControlPanel is part of LabJack install package; Instructions for downloading in LabJack_U3_Documentation.docx in repository)
+  - Use LJControlPanel to see voltage values at each ports and verify they are accurate (LJControlPanel is part of LabJack install package; Instructions for downloading in  K-Bot/Misc/LabJack_U3_Documentation.docx)

 #### Software